NguyenThinhNe/.github/profile/README.md

 ##### For SC Staff:
 1. SC Staff should be able to login into system.
 2. SC Staff should be able to reset password by sending a request password change to admin
-3. SC Staff should be able to review claim requests.
+3. SC Staff should be able to view all claim requests.
-4. SC Staff should be able to view all claim requests.
+4. SC Staff should be able to view detail of a claim requests.
+5. Sc Staff should be able to accept or reject a claim request.
+6. Sc Staff should be able to assign a technician worker for an order.
+7. SC Staff should be able to list work orders by status (Pending, Assigned, In Progress, Completed).
+8. Sc Staff should be able to list all work orders by priority (High, Medium, Low).
+9. Sc Staff should be able to search work orders by orderID/VehicleName.
+10. Sc Staff should be able to see no result model if no search result found.
+11. Sc Staff should be able to see warranty report (status).
+12. Sc Staff should be able to see work reports by status (Pending, In-Progress, Completed, Overdue).
-5. SC Staff should be able to view all technicians in the system with their work status.
+13. Sc Staff should be able to list all work reports by priority (High, Medium, Low).
-6. SC Staff should be able to assign workers to do the work ordered.
+14. Sc Staff should be able to search work reports by orderID/VehicleName.
+15. Sc Staff should be able to see no result model if no search result found.
-7. SC Staff should be able to view the monthly costs for the services in the center.
+16. Sc Staff should be able to view monthly revenue for the services in the center.
+17. Sc Staff should be able to list all work history/revenue by OrderId/VehicleName
-8. SC Staff should be able to view their profile.
+18. Sc Staff should be able to see warranty cost detail of an order.
-9. SC Staff should be able to view a list of warranty report.
+19. Sc Staff should be able to approved and export report cost of an completed work order.
+20. Sc Staff should be able to see their basic profile information.

 ##### For EVM Staff:
 1. EVM Staff should be able to login into system.